Notes to Evidence

-6. A classic discussion of the requirement of total evidence is Hempel (1960).
+6. For some further discussion of the open questions, see Kelly (2008).
+A classic discussion of the requirement of total evidence is Hempel (1960).

 7. The point was forcefully pressed by Hilary Putnam in the 1960s as a reason for doubting that Carnap's vision for inductive logic was a well-conceived research program.
 The relevant papers are collected in Putnam (1975).
 Horwich (1982) concedes the general epistemological point but argues that a broadly Carnapian confirmation theory can successfully accommodate it.
 Chihara (1987) argues that orthodox Bayesianism founders on the same point.
 A good discussion of the general issue is Earman (1992).

 8. More particularly, the Bayesian will hold that responding to newly-acquired evidence in the appropriate way involves conditionalizing on that evidence.
 See Talbott (2001) for further discussion.